 - All plugs, sockets, and adapters that you provide must comply with BS 1363 (the current UK standard).

-- Measures must be taken to reduce the risk of fire.
+- Measures must be taken to reduce and mitigate the risk of fire such as fire extinguishers.

 - Fire escape routes such as hallways, landings, and staircases must always be free from obstructions.

 - The student tenants (and any property manager) knows the evacuation plan in case of a fire.